Lamhaa: Critical reception

 Lamhaa received mixed reviews from critics.

 Sukanya Verma of Rediff rated it 3/5 and said, "Ultimately, Lamhaa's relevance lies in its ability to give you an overview, even if it's a crammed one, about the ugliness of greed and intolerance through the example of Kashmir."
-Noyon Jyoti Parasara of AOL rated it 3.5/5 and stated, "Very truly it does delve right into the primary problem.
-But this time, unlike most other movies made on the same subject, it does not stay on a superficial level."
 Nikhat Kazmi of Times of India rated it 3.5/5 saying, "Lamhaa is a no-holds-barred look at the multi-layered turmoil in Kashmir, with so many real-life references that you end up with just one conclusion: now here's a real film about a real problem."

 Mayank Shekhar of the Hindustan Times rated it 2/5 and said, "It's not easy to make sense of Kashmir.
 It's harder still then to make sense of this film."

 Soundtrack

 The songs featured in the film are given by Mithoon with lyrics by Sayeed Quadri and Amitabh Varma.